xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 <!-- https://dataswamp.org/~solene/2023-08-05-sshfp-dns-entries.html -->
 ssh use tofu *trust on first use*, it trusts the ssh server the first time connecting to it

+so if someone tried to impersonate the remote host identity or the host change, its fingerprint will be different & a warning will pop up saying that's not the wanted server

-if targetted by a man-in-the-middle attack, you could be at risk using ssh connexion
+if targetted by a man-in-the-middle attack the first connexion, you could be at risk using ssh connexion

 dnssec has many features to improve the standard & old dns protocol, one of which is: dns answers are not tampered